UPPMAX/HPC-python/docs/load_run.rst

    + HPC2N: Don’t use system-installed python/2.7.18
    + ALWAYS use python module

+.. admonition:: Why are there both Python/2.X.Y and Python/3.Z.W modules?

+    Some existing software might use `Python2` and some will use `Python3`.
+Some of the Python packages have both `Python2` and `Python3` versions.
+Check what your software as well as the installed modules need when you pick!

 .. admonition:: UPPMAX: Why are there both python/3.X.Y and python3/3.X.Y modules?

     Sometimes existing software might use `python2` and there's nothing you can do about that.
 In pipelines and other toolchains the different tools may together require both `python2` and `python3`.